AP Explains: US debt will soon exceed size of entire economy

 The annual deficit — the gap between what the government spends and what it collects in taxes — will hit $3.3 trillion in the budget year that ends Sept.
 30, the CBO projects.
 That amounts to 16% of America’s gross domestic product, which is the broadest measure of economic output.
 Not in 75 years has a deficit been that wide.

-The federal debt, reflecting the accumulated deficits and the occasion surplus, is forecast to reach 100% of GDP next year.
+The federal debt, reflecting the accumulated deficits and the occasional surplus, is forecast to reach 100% of GDP next year.
 Then it is predicted to keep climbing to $24.5 trillion — 107% of GDP — in 2023.
 That would snap the record of 106% of GDP set in 1946.
 (The percentage does not include debts that the government agencies owe one another, including the Social Security trust fund.)

 WHY IS THE BUDGET SO LOPSIDED?